valtido/sentry-docs/src/collections/_documentation/clients/cocoa/migration.md

         pod 'Sentry', :git => 'https://github.com/getsentry/sentry-cocoa.git', :subspecs => ['Core', 'KSCrash'], :tag => '3.x.x'
     end
     ```

+&nbsp;
+### Carthage
--   Carthage: Make sure to remove KSCrash.
+Make sure to remove KSCrash.
 We bundled KSCrash into Sentry in order to make it work.

     ```ruby
     github "getsentry/sentry-cocoa" "3"
     ```

+&nbsp;
+### Public API
--   Public API: We changed a lot of the public API.
+We changed a lot of the public API.
 Please checkout [Advanced Usage]({%- link _documentation/clients/cocoa/advanced.md -%}#advanced) for more examples about that.

 &nbsp;
 ## Upgrade from 3.x.x to 4.x.x {#upgrade-from-3-x-x-to-4-x-x}

-- We removed the external KSCrash dependency and migrated the code directly into our SDK.
+We removed the external KSCrash dependency and migrated the code directly into our SDK.
 There shouldn't be any conflicts, including KSCrash.
 It's just not necessary anymore.